 Xuanzhou Anhui, China Travel Guide

-Anhui cuisine (徽菜, Huīcài), from the historical Huizhou region, is a place among the Eight Great Cuisines of China.
+Anhui cuisine (徽菜, Huīcài), from the historical Huizhou region, is a place among the Eight Great Cuisines of The people's republic of china.
 Xuanzhou has dishes characteristic of this tradition.
-The food focuses on wild game, mountain herbs, and fresh local ingredients.
+The cuisine focuses on wild game, mountain herbs, and fresh local ingredients.

 Cooking methods emphasize braising, stewing, and steaming.
 Flavors are typically savory, slightly spicy, and rich, reflecting the hearty nature of mountain living.